How to remove viruses and malware from Mac

 - Go to Preferences (gear icon at the bottom right) > Protection.

-- Make sure that all three boxes are checked.
+- Make sure that all three boxes are selected.

 As you can see, there are many different ways to remove a virus from a Mac, depending on how badly infected it is and what kind of virus it is.
 The main thing to remember is if you suspect your Mac is infected, don’t worry; it can be fixed.
 Hope your Mac stays virus-free, and may you never click on those scary Mac alerts again.